WELCOME TO SOUTHWEST WILDLIFE CONSERVATION CENTER

 Saving our wildlife, one life at a time!

-Southwest Wildlife Conservation Center (SWCC) rescues and rehabilitates wildlife that has been injured, displaced, and orphaned.
+Southwest Wildlife Conservation Center rescues and rehabilitates native wildlife that has been injured, displaced, and orphaned in Scottsdale, Arizona.

 Once rehabilitated, they are returned to the wild.
 Sanctuary is provided to animals that cannot be released back to the wild.

-Educational and humane scientific research opportunities are offered in the field of conservation medicine, including advice on living with wildlife and the importance of native wildlife to healthy ecosystems.
+Educational and humane scientific research opportunities are offered in the field of conservation medicine, including advice on coexisting with wildlife and the importance of native wildlife to healthy ecosystems.

 We are open to the public by appointment only for guided tours.
 Book your tour today!